-- Capital grants increased in the current year due to increased funding for CDBG and HOME and due to a capital contribution received relating to the bike park. - Operating grants decreased for all departments due to the receipt of CARES Act funds to support various operational needs in the prior year. - Sales and use tax, meals tax, lodging tax, property taxes, and business licenses taxes all increased during the current year due to higher valuations, increased prices, and increased spending.
+- Capital grants increased in the current year due to several electric bus purchases and the construction of the multi-modal facility for Transit. - Operating grants increased in the current year due to increased funding from the state for highway maintenance and police reimburse. - Sales and use tax, meals tax, lodging tax, property taxes, and business licenses taxes all increased during the current year due to higher valuations, increased prices, and increased spending.

 For business-type activities, the operating expenses for the solid waste and recycling fund are higher than the revenues that fund can generate.
-The operating revenues of the water and sewer fund were more than expenses for the current year mainly due to controlled spending.
+The operating revenues of the water and sewer fund were more than expenses for the current year mainly due to reduced spending due to unfilled positions.
 The operating revenue of the stormwater fund was higher than the expenses.
-The stormwater fund, in its infancy, is currently building net position to assist in future stormwater projects while the transit fund showed a large surplus of revenues over expenses mainly due to capital grant funding.
+The stormwater fund is cuurrently building net position to assist in future stormwater projects while the transit fund showed a large surplus of revenues over expenses mainly due to capital grant funding.
 However, overall net position increased for all enterprise funds.